Three-dimensional surface codes: Transversal gates and fault-tolerant architectures: Concatenation Transformation

-The colours we assigned to the encoded qubits of the [[8,3,2]] codes tell us how to encode the three qubits at every vertex.
-We encode the physical qubits from $\mathcal{SC}_{c}$ as the encoded $cy$-qubits of the [[8,3,2]] codes.
-This ensures that $\mathcal{SC}_{c}$ $X$ ($Z$) stabilizers associated with $c$-cells ($cc'$-faces) are mapped to $X$ ($Z$) stabilizers associated with $c$-cells ($cc'$-faces) in the colour code.
-We can calculate the number of encoded qubits in the 3D colour code using our results from Appendix~\ref{app:stab counting}.
+The colours we assigned to the encoded qubits of the [[8,3,2]] codes tell us how to encode the three qubits at every vertex of the rectified cubic lattice.
+We encode the physical qubits from $\mathcal{SC}_{c}$ as the $cy$-qubits of the [[8,3,2]] codes (see Figure~\ref{fig:832 code}c).
+This ensures that $\mathcal{SC}_{c}$ $X$ ($Z$) stabilizers associated with $c$-cells ($cc'$-faces) are mapped to $X$ ($Z$) stabilizers associated with $c$-cells ($cc'$-faces) in the color code.
 In each 3D surface code we have $n$ qubits and $n-1$ independent stabilizer generators.
-In the colour code we have $8n$ qubits and we inherit $3(n-1)$ stabilizer generators.
+In the color code we have $8n$ qubits and we inherit $3(n-1)$ stabilizer generators.
 We also have five independent stabilizer generators for each cube (one $X$ stabilizer and four $Z$ stabilizers).
-So in total we have $5n+3n-3=8n-3$ independent stabilizer generators in the 3D colour code.
-The 3D colour code therefore encodes three logical qubits.
-The colour code inherits the boundary structure of the stack of 3D surface codes.
-In a colour code, a boundary has the colour $c$, if no $c$-cells are present on it.
-As shown in Figure~\ref{fig:832 lattice}, the $c$-boundaries of the rectified cubic lattice become $c$-boundaries in the colour code.
+So in total we have $5n+3n-3=8n-3$ independent stabilizer generators in the 3D color code.
+The 3D color code therefore encodes three logical qubits.
+The color code inherits the boundary structure of the stack of 3D surface codes.
+In a color code, a boundary has the colour $c$, if no $c$-cells are present on it.
+As shown in Figure~\ref{fig:832 lattice}, the $c$-boundaries of the rectified cubic lattice become $c$-boundaries in the color code.